-- 2.45.
-The discussions on Market Access have benefitted from some technical work by Members on topics such as tropical products, tariff overhang, tariff peaks, tariff escalation and the SSG.
-The need for enhanced transparency and updated Market Access information has been highlighted by some Members in order to make progress in the Market Access negotiations. - 2.46.
-In May 2017, Paraguay and Peru in their submission7, sought to pursue agricultural Market Access negotiations in an incremental manner.8 The two Members also proposed to focus, as a first step, on the following specific issues so as to arrive at specific outcomes on them by the Twelfth Session of the Ministerial Conference (MC12): tariff simplification, tariff peaks, tariff escalation and bound in-quota tariffs.
-The proponents sought Members' engagement in Market Access negotiations post-MC11 towards establishing parameters for meaningful Market Access through tariff reduction and the revision of tariff rate quotas. - 2.47.
-Specifically on the theme of tariff simplification, one more submission9 was presented by Tunisia to Members.
+- 2.46.
+The discussions on Market Access have benefitted from technical work done by Members on topics such as tropical products, tariff overhang, tariff peaks, tariff escalation and the SSG.
+The need for enhanced transparency and updated Market Access information has been highlighted by some Members in order to make progress in the Market Access negotiations. - 2.47.
+In May 2017, Paraguay and Peru in their submission8, sought to pursue agricultural Market Access negotiations in an incremental manner.
+9 The two Members also proposed to focus, as a first step, on the following specific issues so as to arrive at specific outcomes on them by the Twelfth Session of the Ministerial Conference (MC12): tariff simplification, tariff peaks, tariff escalation and bound in-quota tariffs.
+The proponents sought Members' engagement in Market Access negotiations post-MC11 towards establishing parameters for meaningful Market Access through tariff reduction and the revision of tariff rate quotas. - 2.48.
+Specifically on the theme of tariff simplification, one more submission10 was presented by Tunisia to Members.
 A few Members supported tariff simplification as a potential outcome at MC11.
-Some of these Members, however, suggested focussing only on highly complex forms of tariffs, rather than seeking an outright conversion of all non-ad valorem tariffs into ad valorem equivalents. - 2.48.
-Generally, Members have not engaged in detailed technical discussions on the specific Market Access elements included in the various proposals.
-It became clear subsequently that with the limited time available before MC11, it would not be possible to address complex and technical issues such as tariff simplification, and achieve appropriate outcomes.
-The proponents have since redirected their negotiating efforts towards achieving an agreement on a detailed post-MC11 work programme for Market Access negotiations. - 2.49.
-Some other Members have also supported the idea of negotiations on a post-MC11 work programme to guide the Market Access negotiations.
-However, a number of Members have cautioned against a selective picking and choosing among the various Market Access issues in any work programme that may be agreed. - 2.50.
-A number of developing country Members (including LDCs and SVEs) have underlined the importance of incorporating SDT in any negotiating framework that is agreed in the area of Market Access.
-Some developing country Members have expressed the view that a lower priority should be accorded to Market Access negotiations considering their defensive concerns about preference erosion.
-The point about parallel progress in non-agriculture Market Access and services Market Access negotiations has also come up in the discussions.

-7 Submission by Paraguay and Peru in JOB/AG/93 (29 May 2017).
+8 Submission by Paraguay and Peru in JOB/AG/93 (29 May 2017).

-8 A similar idea of pursuing market access reforms in an incremental manner was also contained in the submission from the Cairns Group in document JOB/AG/91 (19 May 2017).
+9 A similar idea of pursuing market access reforms in an incremental manner was also contained in the submission from the Cairns Group in document JOB/AG/91 (19 May 2017).

-9 JOB/AG/119 (30 October 2017).
+10 JOB/AG/119 (30 October 2017).